toitware/ubx-message/README.md

   rate := 1
   rate-message := ubx-message.CfgMsg.message-rate --msg-class=classid--msg-id=msgid --rate=rate

-  // Convert to a byte array, and send to the device: adapter.send-packet rate-message.to-byte-array
+  // Convert to a byte array, and send to the device (functions provided in the
+  // driver not in this parser library): adapter.send-packet rate-message.to-byte-array
 ```